 Why is epileptology a field of medicine in which a psychiatric approach is particularly needed?
 The primary reason is obvious.
 Twenty to thirty percent of patients with epilepsy are known to have miscellaneous psychiatric illnesses, thus involvement of psychiatrists is mandatory in serious cases.
 Among others, the following illnesses are clinically important because of seriousness or frequency; psychosis, depressive states, psychogenic nonepileptic seizure (PNES), and personality change.

 A variety of seizure monitoring devices are becoming available for use in the home.
-Several such devices (not specifically endorsed by this site) include Nightwatch or the Empatica.
-The Epilepsy Foundation has a video (2015) discussing several products.
+Several such devices (not specifically endorsed by this site) include the Nightwatch device or the Embrace2 monitor.
+The Epilepsy Foundation has a video describing several seizure monitoring devices (2015).

 People with epilepsy always rank high among “undesirables” whom a despotic and genocidal regime wants to purge.
 As recent US history shows, America’s tolerance for stigmatizing persons with any kind of cognitive pathology is too high.
 “It can’t happen here,” is a dangerous attitude to have, as the website from the Holocaust Museum shows.
 Joseph Abraham’s Kings, Conquerors, Psychopaths is reviewed in this website’s book review page.
 He writes a chilling dissertation of the need to filter our attitudes to any and all governments carefully (in light of the U.S. Supreme Court’s elimination of a woman’s sovereignty over her own body, one wonders if those of us with epilepsy will retain veto power over people who would too quickly perform surgery upon us).